ITRS-Group/cordial/tools/geneos/docs/geneos_package_install.md

   -L, --local             Install from local files only -n, --nosave            Do not save a local copy of any downloads -D, --download          Download only
-  -U, --update            Update the base directory symlink -b, --base string       Override the base active_prod link name (default "active_prod") -V, --version string    Download this version, defaults to latest.
+  -U, --update            Update the base directory symlink, will restart unprotected instances -F, --force             Will also restart protected instances, implies --update -b, --base string       Override the base active_prod link name (default "active_prod") -V, --version string    Download this version, defaults to latest.
 Doesn't work for EL8 archives. (default "latest") -T, --override string   Override (set) the TYPE:VERSION for archive files with non-standard names